It is essential to provide a solid and level base for "ANY

 fitting timber, to the shape of the base in order to contain the

-formwork is square.
-And also ensure the formwork is level, as this will
+the formwork is square.
+And also ensure the formwork is level,

 Step 4: